quadsurf/mongoose-choose-your-own-resource/readme.md

 ## Mongoose: Choose Your Own Resource

-Tonight you're going to combine your knowledge of express, mongo and mongoose to build an application that has full CRUD on a resource of your choice.
+You're going to combine your knowledge of express, mongo and mongoose to build an application that has full CRUD on a resource of your choice.
 You've done this with authors, puppies, and countries so far.
-Tonight, it's up to you.
+It's up to you.

 * Your resource must have at least 4 fields.